mulesoft-consulting/telegram-connector/README.md

 #### Operations

 #### Send Message
 This operation sends a message to a certain chat ID.
 Both parameters that this operation receives, chat id and payload (message), accept flat values and dataweave expressions.
-The only thing that needs to be taken into account is that the message must contain a text-based mimetype (i.e. "text/plain"), but the connector will try to parse the structure of the message sent using getters and setters that are not defined within the operation because they depend on the message.
+The only thing that needs to be taken into account is that the message must contain a text-based mimetype (i.e. "text/plain"), or the connector will try to parse the structure of the message sent using getters and setters that are not defined within the operation because they depend on the message structure.

 #### Get Updates